-You must pay the cost to be the boss.
-Everyone wants to be a millionaire without acutely appreciating what it takes to become a millionaire.
-Over 20 percent of new businesses fail within the first year of operations.
-After 5 years, 50 percent of new businesses fail.
-It takes more than, ‘want,” to become a millionaire.
+Everyone wants to be a millionaire without truly appreciating what it takes to become one.
+More than “want,” you need discipline, knowledge, hard work, and strategy to reach this status.
+Over 67 percent of millionaires are self-made successes and about 11 percent inherited their wealth.
 If you are wondering how many hours do millionaires work, it may be more than you can realistically bear.

 You should not aspire to become wealthy.
 You should aspire to become financially secure.